software-mansion-labs/react-native-rag/README.md

   * `dotProduct(a: number[], b: number[]): number`: Calculates the dot product of two vectors.
   * `magnitude(a: number[]): number`: Calculates the Euclidean magnitude of a vector.

-## 🧩 Using Custom Models
+## 🧩 Using Custom Components

-Bring your own models by creating classes that implement the `LLM`, `Embeddings`, `VectorStore` and `TextSplitter` interfaces.
+Bring your own components by creating classes that implement the `LLM`, `Embeddings`, `VectorStore` and `TextSplitter` interfaces.
 This allows you to use any model or service that fits your needs.

 ```typescript
 interface Embeddings {